cs544-wisc/s24/p4/README.md

 ## Part 1: Deployment and Data Upload

-Before you begin, please run the below command in your p4 directory.
-This will stop git from trying to track CSV files which will save you a lot of headaches (This step will not be graded - it is just to help you).
+Before you begin, please run the below command and the `setup.sh` file in your p4 directory.
+This will download needed files and stop git from trying to track CSV files which will save you a lot of headaches (This step will not be graded - it is just to help you).

 ```
 echo "*.csv" >> .gitignore